rafalcode/gnunormalizefork/src/README3.txt

 However,if it's several files ...what sort of final result are you menat to give?

-Mixmoe is that all the files should be brought to same level so thatthey all sound the same. batch mode is where their relative differences are kept constant which would make theludestfilein the pack would decide theincrease in level of the other files.
+Mixmode is that all the files should be brought to same level so thatthey all sound the same. batch mode is where their relative differences are kept constant which would make theludestfilein the pack would decide theincrease in level of the other files.